-Time for an easy and great tasting Instant Pot white chicken chili.
-Ready in about one hour, this chili is great for any diet with only 1 gram of fat and just over 200 calories per serving, It will become a standard at your house.
+Time for an easy and great-tasting white chicken chili.
+Ready in about one hour in your multicooker/pressure cooker.
+This chili is great for any diet with only 1 gram of fat and just over 200 calories per serving.
+It will become a standard at your house.

 White chicken chili recipes are always some of the most popular recipes on this site.
-This is an instant pot adaptation of one of my best crockpot chili recipes, Low Fat High Taste Crock Pot White Chicken Chili
+This is a multicooker/pressure cooker adaptation of one of my best crockpot chili recipes, Low Fat High Taste Crock Pot White Chicken Chili.

 This five is from my wife (two servings).
 A nice five from me, also.

-In just a few sentences, heat is applied to a closed system causing water to become steam which increases the pressure in the system.
-The higher the pressure, the hotter the steam can become.
-Instant Pot pressure cookers operate at 11.6 PSI (pounds per square inch) above the prevailing atmospheric pressure corresponding to a maximum temperature of 242 degrees at sea level.
+Multicookers/pressure cookers usually operate at 11.6 PSI (pounds per square inch) above the prevailing atmospheric pressure corresponding to a maximum temperature of 242 degrees at sea level.
 The maximum temperature decreases as elevation increases.

 In addition to increasing the temperature to cook the food faster, the pressure will hydrate the food leading to very moist and tender meats.

 See The Shop for recommended Instant Pot™ brand of multicooker/pressure cooker.

 You will read about converting crockpot recipes to the pressure cooker using eight hours on low or four hours on high in the slow cooker to 25-30 minutes in the multicooker/pressure cooker.